Improve Your French Writing with These Effective Methods and Tips

 In written French, the passé simple can take the place of the passé composé (unless it’s a quote of someone speaking).
 It’s a much more economical way of narrating, although often not taught by French teachers.

-Knowing your audience is just as important in narration as good tense use.
-The way you tell a story, specifically the vocabulary used, differs between, say, children’s stories, young adult novels and Goncourt-worthy works.
+Knowing your audience is just as important as good tense use.
+The way you write a text, specifically the vocabulary used, differs between, say, children’s stories, emails to your boss and text messages to your close friends.

-Writing a short story is a great way to learn vocabulary because you’re putting that vocabulary into use instead of just reading it.
-A good writer assigns different vocabulary to characters depending on age, background, etc. Remember, the French language is much more varied than the restrictive glossaries of textbooks.
+Writing is a great way to learn vocabulary because you’re putting that vocabulary into use instead of just reading it.

 Use online resources to get started